amouro/drupalden_iwakuni_2023/section-1.md

 <!--
 This was the old Drupal 7 site, it served us a glorious time, bring us over 30 million visits.
 Delivered 37 thousands of contents.

-The last three years, we doubled the monthly visis.
+The last three years, we doubled the monthly visits.

 When every lab building finished, when we received the high impact rank in Nature, when our profession won the Nobel prize.

 The website continuously sharing our best news to the world and celebrate with us.

-<b>Next slide >>>>></b>
+<b>Next Slide >>>>></b>
 -->

 ---